meilisearch/integration-guides/guides/cypress.md

 Now let's run the tests in not-headless and watch mode so we can see what is happening:

 ```
+cd ../.. # go back to root of project
 npx cypress open
 ```